LTD will have different hours of operation on Labor Day - NewsBreak

 OAKRIDGE, Ore. — With hot and dry conditions, weather caused further activity for the Cedar Creek Fire.
 The fire currently stands at 8,817 and still holds at 12% containment.
 The Lane County Sheriff's Office has initiated a Level 1, Be Ready Evacuation, for North Waldo Campground, Islet Campground, and...

 EUGENE, Ore. — A night that's still hard to talk about nearly 8 months after shots rang out at WOW Hall, leaving a mark on Eugene's music scene forever.
-“Still to this day, it don't ever go away; the PTSD will never go away,” says Savelle Thanative, a local musician raised in Eugene.
+“Still to this day it don't ever go away [...] the PTSD will never go away.”
+Says Savelle Thanative.

 Comments / 0